 Under the new law, a General Power of Attorney is now called a "General Non-Enduring Power of Attorney."
 The Act also combined the previous Enduring Power of Attorney (financial) and Power of Guardianship into one Enduring Power of Attorney form.

 The Act combined the previous Enduring Power of Attorney (financial) and Power of Guardianship into the same Enduring Power of Attorney form.

 This means that the Enduring Power of Attorney can be used to appoint another person to make financial and personal (including some medical decisions) on the Principal's behalf.

 The Act has also made more stringent requirements for the making and revoking of Enduring Powers of Attorney.
-For example, 2 eligible witnesses must be present when the Principal signs an Enduring Power of Attorney.

 One of the purposes of the Act is to improve the protections against the abuse of Enduring Powers of Attorney.
 You can only make your own Power of Attorney if you have decision-making capacity.

 This is defined in the Act as being able to:

 understand the information relevant to the decision and the effect of the decision;

 retain that information to the extent necessary to make the decision; and

 use or weigh that information as part of the process of making the decision; and